 Before getting your PET products to a size that can go through an extruder, you need to morph it into a shape that can go through a shredder.
 There are three approaches you can take with this

-- Crushing your PET with your hands, so it’s narrow enough to feed through a shredder.
+- Crushing it with your hands, so it’s narrow enough to feed through a shredder.

 - Use a vacuum to vacuum out the air and deflate the plastic.

-- Cutting the PET with scissors into smaller and more manageable pieces.
+- Cutting your material with scissors into smaller and more manageable pieces.

 PET is hygroscopic, meaning that it absorbs moisture from the air.
 When extruding a material, moisture can affect the quality and texture of the filament.
 To dry your regrinds, you can either choose to use an industrial dryer or dry it in your oven at home!
 Once it’s dried and as much moisture as possible is drawn from the regrinds, you can start extruding.